lightbend/fdp-sample-applications/apps/kstream/README.md

 $ kubectl logs <pod name where the application runs>
 ```

-Same technique can be used to deploy all the sample applications in Kubernetes.
+Same technique can be used to deploy all the sample applications in Kubernetes or OpenShift.

 ### Using the traefik Ingress Controller

 `kstream` application publishes a REST end point and allows users to query on various application state information.
-In Kubernetes this can be done in a way so that the user gets one fixed end point irrespective of the ways the underlying PODs are distributed across the cluster.
+In Kubernetes or OpenShift this can be done in a way so that the user gets one fixed end point irrespective of the ways the underlying PODs are distributed across the cluster.
 Even in case of PODs getting restarted on a different node, it would be great to still have the fixed end point.
 We use the traefik ingress controller for this.

 > Ensure that the traefik ingress controller is installed in the cluster.
 Check that the dashboard is accessible through some end points like http://<public agent IP>:9901/dashboard/